jim-easterbrook/pyctools/src/doc/manual/installation.rst

 ^^^^^^^^^^^^^

 Pyctools documentation is available `online <https://pythonhosted.org/pyctools.core/>`_ but it's sometimes useful to have a local copy.
+A local copy may be more up to date and should include documentation of all your installed components, not just the core Pyctools ones.
 The documentation is built using a package called Sphinx, available from PyPI::

   sudo pip install Sphinx